curioustorvald/TerranVirtualDisk/README.md

 - Built-in finder
 - Directories (managed by Doubly Linked List)
 - Symbolic links
-- Timestamp of creation and modification, and is 64-Bit
+- Timestamp of creation and modification, and is 48-Bit
 - CRC

 ## Limitation

 - Each directory cannot hold more than 65 535 entries
-- Each file can be no larger than 2 Gigabytes
+- Each file or the capacity of the disk can be no larger than 256 TiB.
-- Capacity of the disk cannot exceed 2 Gigabytes
 - Name of the file/directory is limited to 256 bytes
 - Name of the disk is limited to 32 bytes
 - Total number of entries cannot exceed 4 294 967 294 (you will run out of disk capacity before reach this number)
-- Timestamp will overflow after [292 million years](https://www.wolframalpha.com/input/?i=(2%5E63+%2F+1000)+seconds+from+unix+epoch)
+- Timestamp will overflow after [8.9 million years](https://www.wolframalpha.com/input/?i=unix+epoch+%2B+2%5E48+seconds)

 ## Documentation